 The 76cm gauge railways of Yugoslavia

 The former state of Yugoslavia had a vast network of narrow gauge railway lines, most of which were laid to 76cm gauge, the same as the Welshpool & Llanfair Railway in the U.K. The origins of this huge network lay in the Austrian occupation in the 1870's and it reached its greatest extent in the 1930's.
 Much of the mountainous western side of the country was only accessible by the 76cm gauge railways particularly in Bosnia and Hercegovina.
 This website has accounts and photographs from several enthusiasts who ventured to Yugoslavia in the 1960's, 1970's and more recently to savour the last of the legendary Yugoslav narrow gauge.
-It has recently been enlarged and now contains over 300 photos of these wonderful railways plus timetables and other details.
+The website has recently been enlarged and now contains many new photos of these wonderful railways plus timetables and other details.

 The Conwy Valley line - Lein Dyffryn Conwy